A2 autostrada (Poland): History of construction

 As of the winter of 2009/2010, the plan was to finish the whole section between the border with Germany and Warsaw by the spring of 2012, giving the Polish capital its first motorway connection to the European motorway network in time for the Euro 2012 football championships.
-That ambitious goal was jeopardised due to various difficulties encountered in finalising the construction contracts and the delays that resulted.
+That ambitious goal was jeopardized due to various difficulties encountered in finalizing the construction contracts and the delays that resulted.
 The 90 km section from Stryków to Warsaw was to be built in a public-private partnership, but the negotiations between the government and private companies interested in participating collapsed in February 2009 due to disputes over financing terms.
 It was then decided that this section of the motorway would be built using public funds alone.
 The new bidding process was started on 27 March, and the contracts for design and construction of the road were signed on 28 September.
 The section had been divided into 5 parts and so construction work began in 2010.
 The contractors were required to have the motorway open to traffic in time for Euro 2012.
 This goal was an ambitious one and ultimately proved challenging, given the possibility of unexpected delays during construction and the fact that the Chinese consortium abandoned the project less than a year later, so that new contractors had to be selected to replace it.
 The goal was to have this motorway stretch provisionally opened to traffic in time for Euro 2012, even if it is not fully completed, with various restrictions such as a lower speed limit to ensure safety.
 For a while it was not clear whether even this limited goal would be reached, but the motorway opened to traffic in June 2012 after very intensive construction work in the final few months.

 In November 2011, construction of the stretch from the German border to Nowy Tomyśl had been completed.
 The road was opened to public traffic on 1 December.
 Toll plazas on this stretch of the highway weren't opened until May 2012 so use of the western section of the A2 was free of charge until then.

 In May 2013, the interchange with the S3 (Jordanowo) was opened to traffic.
 First stretch is between the interchange with the A2 motorway and the Świebodzin North interchange.
 In June 2013, the S3 was extended further and opened to traffic to reach from the Świebodzin South interchange to the existing stretch of the S3 expressway at Sulechów.
 In July 2013, the elevated bypass of Świebodzin between the interchanges of Świebodzin North and Świebodzin South fully opened to traffic thus fully extending the S3 from Szczecin to Sulechów.

 Guarantee scandal

 After COVEC withdrew from completing its construction of the A2, Bank of China was to pay a performance guarantee to the Polish government's roads organization GDDKiA.
-However, with Export-Import Bank of China, they refused to pay this; only Deutsche Bank honoured its obligations under the court decision.
+However, with Export-Import Bank of China, they refused to pay this; only Deutsche Bank honored its obligations under the court decision.